 This model conceptualizes skill development as a streamlining process that constructs response ‘routines’ that are made-up of smaller, relevant, and flexible ‘sub-routines’ or habits.
 It may be helpful to think of subroutines as the learner’s store of stimulus-response maps and strategies and they seem very similar to Schneider and Shiffrin’s long-term memory nodes.
+For instance, learning to write functions in python might be built from typing skills, arithmetic skills and several other more general, problem solving and organizational ‘subroutines’ or habits.
 But the F&P model includes an additional hierarchical structure here that also hearkens back to computing terminology, sub-routines.
 Sub routines are pieces of code or functions that perform repeated tasks and make up larger programs.
 Similarly in human cognition, F&P (1967) argue that the first cognitive phase is learning which subroutines are relevant, out of a multitude of available subroutines.
 This phase requires attending to and representing relevant features of stimuli, specific cues, and responses, which requires effort.
-During this stage, the learner normally applies inappropriate subroutines which lead to errors and poor performance.
+During this stage, the learner normally applies inappropriate subroutines which lead to errors and poor performance probably because the learner lacks the knowledge of which subroutines are optimal, and some other new ones, that are optimal, need to be generated.
 There is a reference to the learner’s memory, and executive and attentional resources but not much else is described along the more influential descriptions of declarative and procedural memory/learning processes that come later in other models.

-During the second stage, the associative phase, new subroutines are created, and new routines constructed from older subroutines are tested.
-Then a process of elimination, by attending to responses and cues, is performed where inappropriate subroutines that result in errors are tuned out or eliminated (this process of tuning will also appear in Anderson’s skill learning theory, stay tuned).
+During the second stage, the associative phase, new subroutines are created, and new routines that were constructed from older subroutines are tested by evaluating their success rate with respect to feedback from the environment.
+Then a process of elimination is performed where inappropriate subroutines that result in errors are tuned out or eliminated (this process of tuning will also appear in Anderson’s skill learning theory, stay tuned).
 Successful routines are practiced and the number of activated inappropriate subroutines are reduced along with an appreciable reduction in errors.

 The final autonomous phase occurs once the new routines are established and become automatic.
 There are virtually no mis-applied subroutines, and the learner no longer needs to deploy attentional and executive decision-making resources to parse available routines, and selects only those that led to success.
-There is virtually no explanation of how this occurs in the early text that I could find.
+In otherwords, the learner is able to perform the learned skill almost by instinct, like how experienced drivers don’t have to effortfully monitor street signs and other vehicles on the road to succussfully navigate.
+There is virtually no explanation of how this transition through the learning stages occur in terms of human learning and memory mechanisms that I could find in the early text.
+For instance, are all subroutines that support new skills procedural long-term memory?
 There is however more explanation of behavioral features of decreases in errors and increases in speed and efficiency using this framework.
-Anderson (1982) goes a little further to establish a more detailed progression of skill learning that develops in more modern times.
+Anderson (1982) goes a little further to establish a more detailed progression of skill learning that further develops in more recent times.

 Anderson’s model of skill learning, while it shares some features with its early contemporaries, describes automatization of skill more specifically.
 It also forms the basis for the expansive, popular, and influential cognitive architecture, Adaptive Control of Thought-Rational (ACT-R) (Ye et al., 2018).